wp-plugins/cc-child-pages/readme.txt

 `[child_pages id="42"]`

+If you want to prefer to use text other than the standard "Read more ..." to link to the pages, this can be specified with the `more` parameter:

+`[child_pages more="More..."]`

 You can now also use the `skin` parameter to choose a colour scheme for the Child Pages as follows:

 `[child_pages skin="simple"]` (the default colour scheme)